green-party-dublin-central/nh-web/site/content/post/public-consultation-on-north-circular-rd-interim-walking-and-cycling-scheme.md

 ---
-title: Public consultation on North Circular Rd interim walking and cycling scheme
+title: Public consultation on North Circular Road interim walking and cycling scheme
 date: 2022-12-14T14:12:59.083Z
 description: A 1.1km section from Dorset Street along North Circular Rd and Portland Row ending at Amiens St/North Strand Rd has been identified by Dublin